← Back to Articles

 1. Start: 12-hour overnight fast (8pm-8am)

-3. Optimize: Early eating window (better for circadian alignment)
+3. Optimize: Early eating window (better circadian alignment)

-4. Sustain: Continue indefinitely (this is a lifestyle, not a diet)
+4. Sustain: Continue indefinitely (feeding pattern, not "diet")

 The mechanisms: